 The location on Google Maps is pretty accurate – 77 Sanfeng Road off Chengxing Road in the Dongshan district of Yilan which is not too far from Luodong.
 A suggestion is to take the TRA train to Dongshan station, rent a bike there and cycle over to the road.

-Chill out at Su’ao Cold Spring 蘇澳冷泉 for free
+Su’ao Cold Spring 蘇澳冷泉 – Chill out for free

 Taiwan is famous for hot springs, but for something quite different head to the Su’ao Cold Spring.
 The water temperature is around 22ºC throughout the year, and while there are cold-water springs all across Taiwan and the world, those with naturally occurring carbonic acid mineral waters like the ones found in Su’ao are very rare – you can drink this water and it is said to have beautifying properties as well.

 I’ve visited the Su’ao Cold Spring in the past, but the Cold Spring facility is undergoing some major renovation so the public areas are torn down and only the cabins are left if you want to have a private soak.
 But if you venture a little further along the road and head towards the park right next to the Cold Springs carpark, you will see the cutest little stream covered with a beautiful rainbow canopy of umbrellas.

 It turns out that this stream draws the same cold spring mineral water source as the Su’ao Cold Spring, and besides being a truly Instagram worthy backdrop, it is also completely free.
 Kick off your shoes and wade into the water, and make sure to wash your face thoroughly with the water to get that youthful glow.
 If you are adventurous, have a little taste – the water has quite a distinct flavour that tastes to me like a slightly-off soda drink.